-If the first bachelor's degree was earned at an institution other than Arizona Christian University, the student must complete a minimum of 45 credit hours (including the minimum number of Bible classes required by upper-division transfer students) at Arizona Christian University.
-Students must choose a different degree program/concentration from the first one completed and should consult with an Enrollment Management Specialist (EMS).
+If the first bachelor's degree was earned at an institution other than Arizona Christian University, the student must complete a minimum of 45 credit hours at Arizona Christian University.
 A student who has earned a bachelor's degree from an institution or program accredited by a U.S. Department of Education recognized accreditor or a recognized international institution and who wishes to complete a second bachelor's degree will be considered as having met general education requirements.
-The student must take the minimum number of Bible classes required for upper-division transfer students.